-After a horrible boating accident kills her family, Angela, a shy and sullen young girl, moves in with her eccentric aunt Martha, alongside her protective cousin Ricky.
+After a horrible boating accident kills her family, shy, sullen Angela moves in with her eccentric Aunt Martha and protective cousin Ricky.
 One summer, Martha sends the kids to Camp Arawak.
-Soon after their arrival, a series of bizarre and increasingly violent accidents begins to claim the lives of various campers.
+Soon after their arrival, bizarre, increasingly-violent accidents claim the lives of various campers.
 Who is the twisted individual behind these murders?
 The disclosure of the murderer's identity is one of the most shocking climaxes in the history of American cinema.Written by

 The DVD version released by the Canadian manufacturer Legacy Entertainment in 2003 is, to all intents, uncut.
 Robert Hiltzik's opening title sequence, dedicating the film to his mother, is the only thing removed from this version.
 Apparently, the transfer was sourced from the Media or Video Treasures VHS.
 See more »